iamtheblackunicorn/angeldustduke-genesis/_posts/2022-05-18-Decomissioned.markdown

 description: "This site has been decomissioned and has moved."
 show: true
 isSpecial: false
-tags: "mystery ghost story love death lesbian"
+tags: "old decomission overhaul"
 ---

-## Out of decomission
+## Out of Comission

 This has site has been decomissioned and has moved to a new repository with a new look.
 The source for this site can be found [here](https://github.com/iamtheblackunicorn/angeldustduke-genesis) and the new site can be found [here](https://angeldustduke.art).